Bob Schmidt (American football)

+Biography

-Robert Malcolm ("Bob", "Two Bud") Schmidt (born July 9, 1936) is a former American football player.
-Schmidt played college football at the University of Minnesota and professionally between 1959 and 1967.
-He started with the National Football League's New York Giants and then moved to the new American Football League's Houston Oilers in 1961.
+Schmidt played college football for the Minnesota Golden Gophers.
+He started with the NFL's New York Giants and then moved to the new AFL's Houston Oilers in 1961.
 He was a member of the Oilers' American Football League Championship team in 1961, and was an AFL All-Star in 1961, 1962, and 1963.
 He finished his professional football career in 1967 with the AFL's Buffalo Bills.

-Schmidt now lives in the Buffalo suburb of Hamburg, New York, with his lovely wife Mary Margaret Schmidt (married December 8, 1994 in Rochester, NY).
+Schmidt now lives in the Buffalo suburb of Hamburg, New York, with his wife Mary Margaret Schmidt (married December 8, 1994 in Rochester, NY).